 ASSISTING community members with developing sustainable daily habits that promote decreased reliance on caregivers, and balance in the lives of families affected by FOP.

 EMPOWERING people to solve problems by creating tools designed to meet their own unique needs.

-We’ll soon be posting the Ability Toolbox Presentation from the 2019 Family Gathering in Orlando, Florida.
+The Ability Toolbox Presentation from the 2019 and 2020 Family Gatherings are now online!
 Hear the FOP community member panelists discuss tools they use every day to maintain their independence during daily routines.
-See examples of a few tools from these different categories: Eating and Cooking, Toileting, Bathing/Showering, Dressing and Grooming, School and Workplace, Recreation and Hobbies, Medical and Preventative Tools, and Adaptations Around the Home
+See examples of a few tools from these different categories: Eating and Cooking, Toileting, Bathing/Showering, Dressing and Grooming, School and Workplace, Recreation and Hobbies, Medical and Preventative Tools, and Adaptations Around the Home.

 **The webinar was recorded live in English but can be viewed with translated subtitles.